 The current investigation involving ChoicePoint began in October when the company found the 50 accounts it said were fraudulent.
 According to the company and police, criminals opened the accounts, posing as businesses seeking information on potential employees and customers.
 They paid fees of $100 to $200, and provided fake documentation, gaining access to a trove of personal data including addresses, phone numbers, and social security numbers.

 From ChoicePoint Chairman and CEO Derek V. Smith:

-ChoicePoint's core competency is verifying and authenticating individuals
+ChoicePoint's core competency is verifying and authenticating individuals and their credentials.

 The reason there is a difference is purely economic.
 Identity theft is the fastest-growing crime in the U.S., and an enormous problem elsewhere in the world.
 It's expensive -- both in money and time -- to the victims.
 And there's not much people can do to stop it, as much of their personal identifying information is not under their control: it's in the computers of companies like ChoicePoint.